An inside look at the Pac-12’s sustainability efforts, with an assist from Bill Walton and Seattle

 Those efforts include the 2018 formation of Pac-12 Team Green, described by the conference as the first sustainability platform in college athletics.

-Led by deputy commissioner Jamie Zaninovich, Team Green is designed to support environmental work on Pac-12 campuses with seminars, waste diversion competitions, best-practices discussions and corporate sponsors.
+Led by deputy commissioner Jamie Zaninovich, Team Green is designed to support environmental work on Pac-12 campuses with seminars, waste-diversion competitions, best-practices discussions and corporate sponsors.

-“There couldn’t be a better place to host,” Walton said of the two-day conference in Seattle, “particularly because of what (Washington Governor) Jay Inslee is doing to try to change the course of history in face of challenges with population, with habitat destruction and with the choices we make.”
+“There couldn’t be a better place to host,” Walton said of the two-day conference on the University of Washington campus, “particularly because of what (Washington Governor) Jay Inslee is doing to try to change the course of history in face of challenges with population, with habitat destruction and with the choices we make.”

 During an hourlong interview about his work with the Pac-12 on sustainability, Walton was raw and unfiltered.